turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 In Object-Oriented programming we define *classes*, which are abstract descriptions of a category or type of thing.
 It defines what attributes and methods all objects of that type have.

+#### Defining a Class

 For example, let's think about modeling a school.
 We'd likely create a class named `Student` that represents the abstract idea of a student.
 The `Student` class would define attributes like `first_name`, `last_name`, and `primary_phone_number`.
 It could define a method `introduction` that causes the student to introduce themself.

-Putting this into code:
+Try this in IRB:

 ```ruby
 class Student